OpenPipe/deductive-reasoning/README.md

   - [Deductive Reasoning Qwen 32B](https://huggingface.co/OpenPipe/Deductive-Reasoning-Qwen-32B)
 - **Blog Post**: [Link to blog post will be added here]

-## Methodology

-Our training approach used reinforcement learning to incrementally improve models' deductive reasoning capabilities:

-1. **Environment**: Temporal Clue puzzles (inspired by the board game Clue/Cluedo) with verifiable solutions
-2. **Algorithm**: Group Relative Policy Optimization (GRPO) without KL divergence penalty
-3. **Training Loop**:
-   - Generate model responses to puzzle tasks
-   - Grade responses and estimate advantages for each group of completions
-   - Fine-tune the model using clipped policy gradients
-   - Repeat with new puzzles until peak performance

-We used the torchtune library for efficient training and vLLM for inference, with the following key parameters:

-- Models: Qwen 2.5 Instruct 14B & 32B
-- Tasks per Iteration: 32
-- Samples per Task per Iteration: 50
-- Learning Rate: 6e-6

 ## Getting Started

 Follow these steps to run the training recipe: